httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a List from Text {#parse-list}

-Given an ASCII string input_string, return a list of items. input_string is modified to remove the parsed value.
+Given an ASCII string input_string and either "Inner" or "Outer" as list_type, return a list of items. input_string is modified to remove the parsed value.

 1. Let items be an empty array.
 2. While input_string is not empty: